 In the last few years Billboard charting saxophonist, Chris Godber

-(pronounced God – brrr) has become a highly sought after performer not only for corporate and private events, but also on the Contemporary & Gospel Jazz stages.
+(pronounced God – brrr) has become a highly sought after performer on both Contemporary & Gospel Jazz stages.
 He is a living testimony to the incredible power of faith and the unwavering belief in the potential within oneself.
 Faced with the discouraging thought that his asthma would prevent him from playing the saxophone, Chris turned to his faith as a source of strength and determination.
-With his unwavering trust in God's plan, he embarked on a remarkable journey that would not only prove his skeptics wrong but also inspire countless others along the way.
+With his unwavering trust in God's plan, he embarked on a remarkable journey that would not only prove his skeptics wrong, but also inspire countless others along the way.

 While he specializes in enchanting corporate / private event audiences, he's equally at home performing on the stages of the country's largest jazz festivals while selling out his own shows at intimate jazz clubs thanks to his addictive melodies and inspiring performances.
 Though he had several projects out prior, it was his 2015 album "Starting Over" that launched him into the Smooth Jazz spotlight with the chart topping hits Rain and Chill.